What is the Rising and Falling Wedge Chart Pattern?

 The ascending wedge pattern is composed of a series of higher highs followed by a series of higher lows.
 The lower highs series can be connected using a resistance line sloping upwards.
 The second element of the rising wedge is a series of higher lows that can be connected using a support line sloping upwards.
 The support line is steeper than the resistance line.

-If the rising wedge pattern is something you want to incorporate into your own trading, then you need to train your eyes to spot the shape you see in the image below:
+If the rising wedge pattern is something you want to incorporate into your trading, then you need to train your eyes to spot the shape you see in the image below:

 Moving forward, let’s look at how to enter the trade, place your stop and place the target for the rising wedge pattern.

-Strategy to Trade Rising Wedge Pattern
+Trade Rising Wedge Pattern Strategy

 Now that we know what we’re looking for in the market, we can start looking at how we can place trades using the rising wedge pattern.
 The textbook strategy to trade the rising wedge pattern is to wait for a break and close below the support line sloping upwards.